Kkavyanjali: Reception

 Kkavyanjali which premiered at 9:30pm (IST), which Producer Ekta Kapoor considered one of her critical show at that time with a great hope, was touted as the best fiction launch of the year 2005 but did not receive the expected success.

 It opened with a rating of 13.91 TVR on 25 January and averaged 11.7 in that week, becoming the ninth-most-watched Hindi TV show overall.
-Specifically, in Gujarat and Madya Pradesh it received 21 TVR and 29.4 TVR.
+Specifically, in Gujarat and Madhya Pradesh it received 21 TVR and 29.4 TVR.
 However, the following weeks, the ratings dipped.
 In May 2006, when the storyline took a leap and with entry of Iqbal Khan, it improved quite a bit which was not sufficient to get the expected ratings.
 It got off-aired in August 2006 because of the conflict between Ekta Kapoor's Balaji Telefilms and Star Plus due to its change in storyline and time slot from 9:30 to 9:00 pm (IST), which received quite less ratings then in that slot compared to their rival channel Zee TV's Saat Phere:Saloni Ka Safar.

 The show got the awards in both categories i-e Technical and Programming for both Jury and Popularity.
 Kahaani Ghar Ghar Kii had a drop in its ratings in 2005, so Ekta Kapoor (producer) crossed it over with Kkavyanjali after which Kahaani saw a spike in its ratings.
 Anita Hassanandani charged 40 thousand per day at that time.
 The show was also shot in Hong Kong.
 Pritam charged 20 lakhs for its unique music composition.